Lionel Stander: Hart to Hart and other roles

 After 15 years abroad, Stander moved back to the U.S. for the role he is now most famous for: Max, the loyal butler, cook, and chauffeur to the wealthy, amateur detectives Jonathan and Jennifer Hart played by Robert Wagner and Stefanie Powers on the 1979–1984 television series Hart to Hart (and a subsequent series of Hart to Hart made-for-television films).
 In 1982, Stander won a Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.

 In 1986, he became the voice of Kup in The Transformers: The Movie.
 In 1991 he was a guest star in the television series Dream On, playing Uncle Pat in the episode "Toby or Not Toby".
 His final theatrical film role was as a dying hospital patient in The Last Good Time (1994), with Armin Mueller-Stahl and Olivia d'Abo, directed by Bob Balaban.

-Personal life
+Personal life and death

-Stander was married six times; Lucy Dietz (1928–1936), Alice Twitchell (1938–1942), Vehanne Monteagle (1945–1950), Diana Radbec (1953–1963), Maria Penn (1963–1967) and Stephanie Van Hennick (1971–1994).
-All ended in divorce except the last marriage, which ended with his death.
-He fathered six daughters.

 Stander died of lung cancer in Los Angeles, California, in 1994 at age 86.
-He was buried in Glendale's Forest Lawn Memorial Park Cemetery.